pete-machine/torchbricks/README.md

 ## Bricks by example

 To demonstrate the the concepts of TorchBricks, we will first specify some dummy parts used by a regular image classification model:
-A preprocessor, a backbone and a classifier
+A preprocessor, a backbone and a classifier.
+*Note: Don't worry about the actually implementation of these modules.
+They are just dummy examples.*

 ```python
 from typing import Tuple